 There are two main reasons for this.
 The first is the role women play in the care of their children and house.

-Imagine a 1950’s household, the husband is off to work while the wife is ‘slaving’ away at the stove – as they often say in books.
-At this time the woman’s primary role (according to the societal norms of that generation) was to care for the children, feed them all, and keep the house clean.
-Well, the reason this is relevant is that Alison Lacey, a doctoral researcher at the University of Sussex School of Psychology believes that we have regressed to this time – and to be frank, I see it too.
+Imagine a 1950’s household, the husband goes off to work while the wife stays home to take care of the household.
+Alison Lacey, a doctoral researcher at the University of Sussex School of Psychology believes that we have regressed to this time – and to be frank, I see it too.

-Women have been leaving their employment so they could care for and educate their children, who had to be educated from home.
-For some parents, it was impossible to maintain a working and childcare schedule so one had to give it up – often the mothers.
+One of the reasons for women leaving employment to stay at home has been the need to take up homeschooling when the schools closed during the lockdown.
+For many parents, it was impossible to maintain a working and childcare schedule so one had to give it up – often the mothers.

 Before the pandemic, one in four women spent 9+ hours on childcare daily, and now it’s one in three.

-Yes.
-It affects society as a whole.
-Did you know that centering women in recovering efforts could grow global GDP by an estimated $13 trillion (16%)?
-This occurs because when women thrive, so does everyone else.
-Everyone is struggling because of women’s disparity.
+The ‘shecession’ and the rise in female unemployment affect society as a whole.
+Research shows that centering women in recovering efforts could grow global GDP by an estimated $13 trillion (16%).
+When women thrive, so does everyone else.